 3. Boojho has learnt that non-metals on beating with a hammer are generally broken into pieces.
 Which of the following is a nonmetal?

-Iron, Copper and aluminum are metals whereas coal is a non-metal hence answer is (d) piece of coal.
+Iron, Copper and aluminium are metals whereas coal is a non-metal hence answer is (d) piece of coal.